HITECHCRIME/HC_SG76_Born_and_Raised/README.md

 tell me why
 you ain't right
 in your mind ya
-bless the mars
+bless the mars (moss)
-raging farce will find ya
+raging farce will find ya (high-skilled agents with find ya)

 divination from the spots is aight like a telescope